Dyson V7 vs Dyson Outsize: Real-World Performance Test Results

 The first (and most obvious) is the trigger, a Dyson mainstay with all their products up to the V15 variant.

-One advantage of a trigger is it offers power on demand, so the motor only turns on if you squeeze the trigger.
+One advantage of a trigger is that it offers power on demand, so the motor only turns on if you squeeze the trigger.

 2. Hygienic System